 As the Glacier Express winds its way through this remarkable landscape, passengers are treated to panoramic views of the Rhine Gorge’s dramatic cliffs, deep ravines, and the winding course of the River Rhine.
 The geological forces that shaped this gorge are evident in the rugged terrain, showcasing the raw power of nature.

 Midway through the trip, the Glacier Express makes its lowest stop in Chur.

-Chur, the oldest city in Switzerland, dates thousands of years.
+Chur, the oldest city in Switzerland, dates back thousands of years.
 It is the capital of the canton Grisons (Graubünden in German).
-It has a beautiful old town, several churches, museums, as well as a local mountain called Brambrüesch.
+It has a beautiful old town, several churches, and museums, as well as a local mountain called Brambrüesch.

 If you would like to know more about Chur, we have an article that goes into more detail regarding this city – Is Chur Worth Visiting?
 8 Fun Things To Do In Chur.

 The train moves away from Chur towards Reichenau-Tamins which is where the two sources of Rhine meet to form the Rhine Proper.
 After Chur, the train passes through the Viamala region of canton Graubünden before making a stop in Tiefencastel.

 Tiefencastel is a village in the Albula region of canton Graubünden.
 It is located southwest of Chur.

 Prior to Tiefencastel was the Schin Gorge.
 After the Schin Gorge, the train traverses the 85-meter-high Solis Viaduct before going into the Albula Valley.
 From here on, you’re going to get beautiful views of the Albula/Bernina region, a route also used by the Bernina Express.